SKTeamLab/P4ward/docs/source/tutorial.rst

    open receptor.pdb
    mmaker #1 to #2
    del #2; del #1/A
-   save ref_ligase.pdb
+   (save ref_ligase.pdb)

 Next we will modify the P4ward command and tell it to benchmark itself, using as reference the file we just created.
 We do not need to change anything in ``config_run.ini``.
 Note that in the settings we have ``overwrite = False``.
 This means that, if you have previously run P4ward in the current working directory, it will access the previous run information (stored in the ``.pickle`` files) and not redo what has been done before.
-This means that when we rerun P4ward again with the benchmarking command, it will access the previous run and benchmark it, without having to rerun the same modelling calculations.
+And so when we rerun P4ward again with the benchmarking command, it will access the previous run and benchmark it, without having to rerun the same modelling calculations.

 .. note::